Comments On Torsion and MacDowell-Mansouri gravity: A Gravity action with torsion

+{unfortunately, solving for $\chi$ is a difficult ordeal.
+A method\footnote{It was presented in the context of non abelian fluid mechanics.} for solving Eq.(23) for semi compact groups was developed by Jackiw\cite{Jackiw} et.al., as we are working with $SO(4,1)$ we can not use it.
+Although a generalization of Jackiw's approach for our purposes is interesting, it is beyond the scope of this paper.}

-First we consider the case when the torsion vanishes and its covariant derivative, i.e. $T^{I}=0$ and $DT^{I}=0$, leading to $\omega=\omega(e)$ and when we substitute back into the torsional modified Einstein's equation, we have the usual equation in vacuum.
-We note that $\alpha$ or $\beta$ is identically zero, but it doesn't matter which we take as zero, as the torsion vanish.
+From the condition $e_{a}\wedge T^{a}=0$, we can consider two different solutions for the torsion.
+First let us consider the case when the torsion vanishes and its covariant derivative, i.e. $T^{a}=0$ and $DT^{a}=0$, leading to $\omega=\omega(e)$, and, when we substitute back into the torsional modified Einstein's equation, we have the usual equation in vacuum.
 Then from equation (\ref{Torsion second fundamental derivation}) we find

-then we have two solutions $\nu=0$ for all $x\in \mathcal{M} $ or $\mu$ is nonzero constant .
-The first is trivial, so we consider the second case.
+this equation has two solutions, $\nu=0$ for all $x\in \mathcal{M} $ and $\mu$ is a nonzero constant.
+The first gives rise to trivial implications as we can observe from the equations of motion, so we consider the second case.
 From the equation of motion for $\omega$ we find

-but the last equations involves the two independent $\mathfrak{so}(3,1)$ metric forms, each one multiplied by a independent field, so it implies that $\nu, \rho$ are constants.
-Even if the new arbitrary fields are constants, it is interesting to note that their equations of motion are still valid so we have (\ref{Pontryagin equals Holst}), and from equation (\ref{Equation of motion nu and e}), we have
+but the last equations involves the two independent $\mathfrak{so}(3,1)$ metric forms, each one multiplied by an independent field, so it implies that $\nu, \rho$ are constants too.
+Also we recover the usual Einstein's equations of motion.